 obligation to improve and defend the land, or it reverted to the

-common land was shared by the community, whose members held a usufruct,
+was shared by the community, whose members held a usufruct,

 or use right, to the common land.
 This system worked reasonably